Quantitative approaches for multi-scale structural analysis with atomic resolution electron microscopy: Mapping symmetry breaking with Fourier damping

-\ptitle{Real / recip partition} Breaking translational symmetry forms a superlattice with a supercell larger than the parent unit cell, and a corresponding reciprocal space lattice with smaller reciprocal lattice wavevectors than the parent.
+Breaking translational symmetry forms a superlattice with a supercell larger than the parent unit cell, and a corresponding reciprocal space lattice with smaller reciprocal lattice wavevectors than the parent.
 Thus, in the Fourier transform of a STEM image, the structural information associated with a translational symmetry breaking distortion will be localized to frequencies at the reciprocal lattice points associated with the superstructure.
 A portion of these superlattice points will be distinct from the reciprocal lattice points of the parent, forming satellite peaks at linear combinations of the distortion wavevectors around the parent lattice points (e.g. as marked in cyan and pink in Fig. \ref{fig:F1}) creating a convenient partitioning in reciprocal space between the distorted and parent structures.

-\ptitle{damping} Taking advantage of this feature separation in reciprocal space, a high-symmetry reference can be generated from an experimental image by damping the amplitude of the superlattice peaks in its Fourier transform to the background level - without altering the phase - and taking the inverse Fourier transform to change back to a real space basis.
+Taking advantage of this feature separation in reciprocal space, a high-symmetry reference can be generated from an experimental image by damping the amplitude of the superlattice peaks in its Fourier transform to the background level - without altering the phase - and taking the inverse Fourier transform to change back to a real space basis.
 In the resulting false image, the symmetry breaking distortion will be suppressed, resembling the undistorted parent structure.

+This can be understood in terms of the Fourier shift theorem: damping the peak amplitudes in Fourier space re-weights the image's phase information, resulting in changes in image contrast and shifts in column positions to effectively ‘reverse’ the distortion and reconstruct the higher symmetry parent structure.

 Because the Fourier transform amplitude is only altered at the superlattice points and the phase is left unchanged, other changes to the experimental STEM image will be minimal.
 Features such as interfaces, boundaries, defects, strains, and even other symmetry breaking distortions with different wavevectors will be preserved in the resulting reference image.